ssjblue197/pure-ui/docs/pages/getting-started/installation.md

 Cherry picking can be done from [the CDN](#cdn-installation-easiest) or from [npm](#npm-installation).
 This approach will load only the components you need up front, while limiting the number of files the browser has to download.
 The disadvantage is that you need to import each individual component.

 Here's an example that loads only the button component.
-Again, if you're not using a module resolver, you'll need to adjust the path to point to the folder Shoelace is in.
+Again, if you're not using a module resolver, you'll need to adjust the path to point to the folder Pure UI is in.

 ```html
 <link rel="stylesheet" href="/path/to/shoelace/%NPMDIR%/themes/light.css" />